 - Burping Contest: Between Tuck and Roll in the Hilarious Outtakes.
 It ends with a fart.

-- Bullying a Dragon: While the grasshoppers are much bigger than the ants, the ants are far more numerous, and by the end of the film they just decide they've had enough, stand up to them and force them to run away.
-Hopper was Genre Savvy about this, bullying them to make sure they stay intimidated, knowing that if the ants were to stand up to him together, then there would be nothing he could do about it.
-Sure enough it does happen in the climax when Hopper pushes his luck too far by trying to make an example out of Flick only for Flick to realize this in the middle of his beating with the rest of the colony watching.
+- Bullying a Dragon: While the grasshoppers are much bigger than the ants, the ants are far more numerous, and by the end of the film the ants decide they've had enough, stand up to the grasshoppers, and force them to run.
+Hopper was Genre Savvy about this, bullying the ants to make sure they stayed intimidated, knowing that if the ants were to stand up to the grasshoppers, then there would be nothing he could do about it.
+Sure enough, this happens in the climax when Hopper pushes his luck too far by trying to make an example out of Flik, only for Flik to realize this in the middle of his beating with the rest of the colony watching.

 - The Cameo: Woody appears in one of the outtakes.

 - Carnivore Confusion: Tons.
 The spider and the praying mantis get along just fine with the other bugs, though all bugs are afraid of birds.
 The outtakes reveal that the bird is non-sentient (because it's a giant mechanical prop).
 The outtakes also show Slim (unwillingly) swallowing a bug.

 - A three-way one with Molt's line:Molt: And the birds eat the grasshoppers!

 - The protagonists get attacked by a bird.
 And then build a massive mecha-bird.
 And then trick Hopper into getting eaten by a bird.